spotify/threaddump-analyzer/README.md

 the copyright belongs to Spotify AB.

 ## TODO
+* Sort the synchronizers section by number of threads involved, class name and address, in that order.

+* In the Top Running Methods list, list thread names per top method and link them all to the stack traces list.

 * Add a warnings section.
-To begin with, warn about free locks that somebody wants to take.
+To begin with, warn about threads holding locks without running.

+* Warn about free locks that somebody wants to take.
+This would be an internal error or a problem with the thread dump.

 * If one thread is holding multiple locks, this should be noted in the synchronizers section for all involved locks.
 Add a "Held with" header